 Winters white, cleansing the land in anticipation of returning life.

-Wine is mulled, Chestnuts roasted and Mead is quaffed,
+Wine is mulled and Chestnuts roasted while Mead is quaffed,

 Celebrating the rebirth of light.